-The Digital Single Market aims to create the right environment and conditions for digital networks and services to flourish by providing high-speed, secure and trustworthy infrastructures and services supported by the right regulatory conditions.
+The Digital Single Market aims to create the right conditions for digital networks and services to flourish.
+High-speed, secure and trustworthy infrastructures and services will be supported by the right regulatory conditions.

 The Digital Single Market denotes the strategy of the European Commission to ensure access to online activities for individuals and businesses under conditions of fair competition, consumer and data protection, removing geo-blocking and copyright issues.